MatteoLarrode/ExchangeRatePredictor/README.md

 ## Rationale
 Family sending me money from France to the US

-## Exploratory Data Analysis: Analyse fluctuations of exch. rates
+## Explore exchange rates fluctuations

 ### Pulling the exchange rates
 API:
--description-limits(limited number of API calls, can only pull data for one year) ///
+-description-<br/>limits(limited number of API calls, can only pull data for one year) ///

 ### Studying the fluctuations of exchange rates